Ashani Weeraratna: Cancer research

 In 2007, Weeraratna worked in the Laboratory of Immunology at the National Institute on Aging.
 Weeraratna joined the Wistar Institute in 2011, first as an assistant professor and then as an associate professor and program leader of the Tumor Microenvironment and Metastasis Program at Wistar Institute.
 In 2014, she was the recipient of an R01 grant from the National Cancer Institute.
 In 2015, her research encompassed the effects of aging on skin and the corresponding changes in tumor growth.
 She was named the Ira Brind associate professor, in 2016.
 In receiving the professorship, Wistar Institute president and CEO, Dario Altieri remarked that "Dr. Weeraratna has demonstrated outstanding scientific initiative and is a great ambassador for our Institute...she is changing the way we understand melanoma, as she and her team seek ways to prevent and treat this dangerous disease.
 Under her leadership, we look forward to continued innovation and growth during these exciting times of research expansion at Wistar."
 In 2018, Dr. Weeraratna is head of the Weeraratna Lab at the Wistar Institute.
 The lab researches molecular mechanisms related to melanoma metastasis, especially the Wnt signaling pathway.
 Weeraratna also investigates how changes to tumor microenvironment, especially aging, can change melanoma growth and the development of therapeutic resistance.

 In 2018, Weeraratna became a full professor and co-program leader of the Immunology, Microenvironment, and Metastasis Program at the Wistar Institute.
 Until 2018, she was the program director of the Cancer Biology doctorate program at University of the Sciences.

 Weeraratna joined Johns Hopkins University in 2019 as a Bloomberg Distinguished Professor of cancer biology.
 She will serve as the first female E.V.
-McCollum Professor and Chair of the department of biochemistry and molecular biology at the Johns Hopkins Bloomberg School of Public Health (JHSPH).
+McCollum Professor and chair of the department of biochemistry and molecular biology at the Johns Hopkins Bloomberg School of Public Health (JHSPH).
 In this role, she will continue her melanoma research and expand the aging and cancer programs at JHSPH.
 Weeraratna holds a joint appointment in the Johns Hopkins School of Medicine department of oncology and the Sidney Kimmel Comprehensive Cancer Center.
 In 2020, Weeraratna will serve as president of the Society of Melanoma Research.

 In September 2021, President Joe Biden appointed Weeraratna as one of seven clinicians and researchers to the National Cancer Advisory Board, which advises the director of the National Cancer Institute on activities of the national cancer program.

-Activism

-In June 2018, Weeraratna spoke at a Families Belong Together protest in Norristown, Pennsylvania.
-She revealed the difficulties she faced while emigrating without family to pursue the American Dream.
-Weeraratna spoke out against the Trump administration family separation policy, instead highlighting the scientific achievements and economic growth attributed to immigrants in the United States.
-She urged others to exercise their right to vote, stating that she was only recently able to do so because she is an immigrant.